shalinmangar/clean-room/README.md

 1. `-clean-build`: If specified, the entire checkout directory, Ivy cache and ant lib directories will be deleted before checkout (optional)
 1. `-debug`: If specified, debug level logging is enabled (optional)
 1. `-fail-report-path /path/to/jenkins/failure/report.csv.gz`: If specified then the given failure report is used to classify tests (optional)
+1. `-skip-filters`: If specified, filters are not run when promoting a test to clean room

 Output:
 1. `$output_dir/current_date/output.txt` -- the full path will be printed at the end of the execution.